express-validator/express-validator/docs/api-sanitization-chain.md

 > **For a complete list of standard sanitizers and their options**,
 > please check [validator.js' docs](https://github.com/validatorjs/validator.js#sanitizers).

+> **Note:** Since validator.js only accepts `string` as input, any value (including arrays and objects) that needs to be sanitized by a Standard Sanitizer [is first converted to such type](faq.md#why-arrays-are-not-validatedsanitized-correctly).

 ## Additional methods

 In addition to the standard sanitizers, the following methods are also available within a Sanitization Chain: